 The property is on land administered by the federal Bureau of Land Management (BLM).
-There are no state or federal land use designations, or privately-owned land which restrict exploration on the property, nor is the property within the BLM’s broadly defined area of sage grouse protection.
+There are no state or federal land use designations which restrict exploration on the property, nor is the property within the BLM’s broadly defined area of sage grouse protection.

-The property is owned 100% by VR, registered to the Company’s wholly-owned, Nevada-registered US subsidiary Renntiger Resources USA Ltd. Fifteen claims in the western part of the property were acquired from a private company in August, 2017.
-Terms of the acquisition, including royalty, are outlined in a news release dated August 30, 2017, and available on this website.
-The additional 125 claims were staked independently and directly by VR.
-There are no carried or back-in interests on the property.
+The property is owned 100% by VR, registered to the Company’s wholly-owned, Nevada-registered US subsidiary Renntiger Resources USA Ltd. There are no carried interests or back-in interests on the property.
+Most of the claims were staked directly by VR, but certain claims in the western-most and eastern-most part of the property were acquired privately; terms of the respective acquisitions, including royalty terms, are outlined in news releases dated August 30, 2017, and April 5th, 2018, and available on this website.

-VR completed first pass geological mapping, prospecting, rock sampling and grid-based soil sampling in September, October and November 2017:
+VR completed first pass geological mapping, prospecting, rock sampling and grid-based soil sampling in September through November, 2017: